andre-lx/simpleFAQ/README.md

 fi
 ```

-2 - add alias to ~/.bash_aliases with the correct path:
+2 - add alias to ~/.bash_aliases with the correct path to your simplefaq.sh file:
 ```
 alias fq='source ~/Documents/simpleFAQ/simplefaq.sh'
 ```